qiuyuezhibo/qiuyuezhibo.github.io/_pages/about.md

 - *2023.09*: 🎉🎉 I arrive in Hong Kong SAR, China, and start my Research Assistant there!
 - *2023.07*: 👨‍🎓👨‍🎓 I get my master’s degree!
 - *2022.12*: 🎉🎉 I am awarded the Prize for Outstanding Young Researcher by Khalifa University!
-- *2021.08*: I arrive in Abu Dhabi, UAE, and start my master's career there!
+- *2021.08*: 🎉🎉 I arrive in Abu Dhabi, UAE, and start my master's career there!
 - *2021.07*: 👨‍🎓👨‍🎓 I get my bachelor’s degree!

 # 📝 Publications
+- *2025.07*: [**A Comprehensive Survey on the Usage of Machine Learning to Detect False Data Injection Attacks in Smart Grids**](https://ieeexplore.ieee.org/document/11063250) accepted by **IEEE Open Journal of the Computer Society**
 - *2025.04*: [**UNSW-MG24: A Heterogeneous Dataset for Cybersecurity Analysis in Realistic Microgrid Systems**](https://ieeexplore.ieee.org/document/10976542) accepted by **IEEE Open Journal of the Computer Society**
 - *2025.04*: [**A survey on resilient microgrid system from cybersecurity perspective**](https://www.sciencedirect.com/science/article/pii/S1568494625003990) accepted by **Applied Soft Computing**
 - *2024.10*: [**A Method for Battery SoH Estimation Based on K-means and LightGBM algorithm**](https://ieeexplore.ieee.org/abstract/document/10772504) accepted by **6th International Conference on System Reliability and Safety Engineering (SRSE)**